What Is An Intervention?

 - You can look for a therapist or professional interventionist from a local or national program who will be able to assist you.

-Utilizing drug intervention services can be especially helpful for those involved in the planning and staging.
+Utilizing drug intervention services can be especially helpful for those involved in planning and staging.
 Something to keep in mind is to look for a professional who has a certification from the Association of Interventionist Specialists (AIS).
-Prior to the intervention, plan for your group to meet and discuss what will be said.
+Before the intervention, plan for your group to meet and discuss what will be said.
 It will be helpful to have a professional there to guide you.
 During this time, you will also be able to work on writing your letters to the addicted individual.

 One of the most common reasons to hold an intervention is to confront a loved one about their issues with alcohol abuse.
 The disease of alcoholism can cause eventual death and is among the most difficult substances to quit.
-This is why an intervention is such an important step in helping your loved on get the treatment they need.
+This is why an intervention is such an important step in helping your loved one get the treatment they need.

 The main goal of an intervention is to help a person who is struggling with the disease of addiction to help them get the treatment they need.
 Unlike other intervention approaches, the AA Intervention or 12-Step Call is a different method, designed specifically to address the issues of alcohol abuse.
 Instead of the individual being confronted by a group of their loved ones, they will be greeted by a group of members of Alcoholics Anonymous, who then share their stories.
 The AA members would present the individual with a guide to AA and sobriety and help them get a sponsor.
 Sometimes this approach is more effective as it separates the individual from their friends and family and presents a less emotionally charged method of explaining to pitfalls of the individual’s self-destructive behavior.